-Mohammad Ali Gandapur, the area police chief, said the engineers were on their way from Islamabad to their camp at the dam construction site in Dasu, Khyber Pakhtunkhwa province, Pakistan.
+Mohammad Ali Gandapur, the regional police chief, said the engineers were en route from Islamabad to their camp at the dam construction site in Dasu, Khyber Pakhtunkhwa province, Pakistan.

-A bridge with Chinese and Pakistani flags across the Indus River, at the Dasu Dam site in Kohistan district, Khyber Pakhtunkhwa province, Pakistan.
+A bridge displaying the Chinese and Pakistani flags spans the Indus River at the Dasu hydroelectric dam area in Kohistan district, Khyber Pakhtunkhwa province, Pakistan.
 Photo: Akhtar Soomro

-“Five Chinese nationals and their Pakistani driver were killed in the attack,” Gandapur said.
+Gandapur stated: "Five Chinese citizens and their Pakistani driver were killed in the attack."

-Dasu is home to a major dam and the area has been attacked in the past.
-An explosion on a bus killed 13 people, including nine Chinese nationals, in 2021.
+Dasu is home to a large dam, and the area has been attacked in the past.
+An explosion on a bus killed 13 people, including nine Chinese citizens, in 2021.

-Chinese engineers are working on several projects in Pakistan, after Beijing invested more than $65 billion in infrastructure projects as part of the China-Pakistan Economic Corridor (CPEC) under its broader Belt and Road initiative.
+Chinese engineers are working on a number of projects in Pakistan, following Beijing's investment of more than $65 billion in infrastructure projects as part of the China-Pakistan Economic Corridor (CPEC) under the broader Belt and Road Initiative.

-No one has claimed responsibility for Tuesday's attack, nor has anyone claimed responsibility for the 2021 attack.
+No group has claimed responsibility for Tuesday's attack, nor has anyone claimed responsibility for the 2021 attack.

-A separate police source said the convoy was carrying employees of construction firm China Gezhouba Group Company (CGGC) working on the Dasu hydropower project – a company that was also targeted in 2021.
+A separate police source said the convoy was carrying employees of the China Gezhouba Group Company (CGGC), a construction company working on the Dasu hydroelectric project – a company also targeted in 2021.

 Pakistani Foreign Minister Ishaq Dar condemned the attack and said the country would continue to fight insurgent and terrorist groups.